OWASP/www-project-application-security-verification-standard/tab_acknowledgements.md

 # Acknowledgements

 Note that since 4.x, contributors have been acknowledged in the "Frontispiece" section at the start of the ASVS document itself.

+Time and financial supporters are recognised on the "[Supporters](https://owasp.org/www-project-application-security-verification-standard/#div-supporters)" tab.

 ## Volunteers